-Are you an international student?
-If an emergency occurs in your home country while you’re studying in Australia, support and advice is available 24/7 by calling +61 3 9214 6741.
+If you have an urgent personal issue (e.g. accident requiring hospitalisation) or an emergency occurs in your home country while you’re studying in Australia, support and advice is available 24/7 by calling +61 3 9214 6741.

-If you’re an Australian and involved in a disaster or other emergency while overseas, call +61 2 6261 3305 for assistance or visit the Australian Department of Foreign Affairs and Trade website for more information on getting help overseas.
+If you’re involved in a disaster or other emergency while overseas, call the 24-hour consular emergency helpline on +61 2 6261 3305 for assistance or visit the Australian Department of Foreign Affairs and Trade website for more information on getting help overseas.